AradhyaNepal/AradhyaNepal/README.md

 - 🌱 My career aim description:

-Hey Its me, Aaradhya Gopal Nepal.
+Hey Its me, Aaradhya Gopal, from Nepal.
 A Flutter Developer with strong passion for developing mobile app with love and passion.

-But as I keep working in Mobile, I am kinda feeling more interest in exploring Backend and Deployment.
-And thats how my FullStack Mobile DevOps Developer journey begins.

-Here is a short journey phases:
-Full Time Flutter -> Intern in Full Stack yet Senior in Mobile -> Full Time Backend career switch-> And one day near future:
-Senior Full Stack Mobile Developer with specialization in MobileDevOps

-For this journey I can created my own stack, which I calls: FlutterGo-DevOpsPro stack

-1) Flutter: Doing Full Time Job.
-Mobile is what I would be doing my entire life.
-Flutter could change, but switching to another stack is very easy in mobile.
-2) Go: Backend I chosed, where I want to go at least 2 year on full time job.
-After which I can be qualified as actual FullStack Mobile Developer.
+My career ambition is to become a Senior FullStack Mobile Developer and Mobile DevSecOps, mainly focused on remote opportunities.
+Additionally, I want to launch my own mobile apps published on the Play Store and App Store.
+Lastly, I’m keen to explore part-time teaching roles to build a network, which is often missing in remote jobs.

+Flutter: Currently working full-time.
+Mobile development is my lifelong commitment.
+Flutter is my tool, but my main drive is mastering mobile deeply.

+Go: My chosen backend stack for personal side-projects.

-3) DevOps: All expertise covered to deal with Mobile, Backend and Frontend Production Operation.
-Also understanding in depth from backend's perspective how these applications communicate.
-It qualifies me to be Mobile DevOps and helps in FullStack journey.
+DevOps: I’ve covered essential DevOps skills to manage Mobile, Backend, and Frontend production.
+Understanding backend systems in-depth enhances my Mobile DevOps and FullStack path.

-4) Database: Going advance on Postgresql, on Mongo.
-And basic on other data options like graph.
-Even if Go don't go good, if I got good DB knowledge, I can go another backend's ecosystem.
+Database: Going deeper into PostgreSQL and MongoDB.
+I’ve basic knowledge of other DB options like graph databases.
+Even if Go doesn’t work out, advanced DB skills can pivot me into another backend stack.
-5) Python (Aiming Basic): Fun script to make my life easy; why use online PDF compression website when I can ask ChatGPT to give me python script.
-And for AI; I don't wanna loose the hype of AI, at least I can show-off to amateur developers.
-Might do small Django Backend, on small freelance projects.
-I had already worked on Django.

-With these stack I can be special in my Mobile journey, why hire me then others; Because I am i.e Full Stack Mobile DevOps Developer with actual professional working experience.

-With this stack I could easily go in teaching, i can easily do freelance and i can have work life balance.
-Because mobile is most chill, less pressure and fun full time job ;-), specially for me.
+Python: For automation, utility scripts, AI exploration, and small freelance projects.
+I aim to be capable enough to build Django backends when needed, make smart tools, and stay relevant in the fast-moving tech landscape.

 - 📫 You can reach me by this email: **aradhya.1441@gmail.com**